kvh8899/week13-project/README.md

 ## What is CodeX?

-CodeX is an online publishing platform, inspired by Medium.com, for members of the tech industry.
+CodeX is an online publishing platform, for members of the tech industry, , inspired by [Medium.com](https://medium.com/).
 On it, you can write, read, and connect with others, on such topics as:
 - software engineering
 - computer science
 - data science
 - machine learning
-- and more
+- and more.

 ### Did You Know?